by Doc Quantum, based on Super Friends #7 by E. Nelson Bridwell

 The Flash realized that he would not have much time and that this had to work on the first try.
 As he came into reach of the bomb, the Flash sped his reflexes up to a point where everything seemed to have stopped, as if the world was on pause.
 Suspended for less than the time it took to blink an eye, the fastest man alive moved his hands at blurring speed across the various wires that made up the bomb.
 The fact that the bomb itself was vibrating at super-speed only helped him in his own speed.

 Finally, in what was less than a fraction of a second, the Flash successfully disarmed the bomb, and he then pushed it away from them with all his might.
 “Did it!
 The bomb is harmless!” the Flash shouted.
-The two heroes landed five feet away from where they had leaped, and for good reason, since now that the bomb had been deactivated there was nothing keeping it up in the air, and the heavy mass of metal landed on the ground below, only those five feet away.
+The two heroes landed five feet away from where they had leaped, and for good reason, since now that the bomb had been deactivated there was nothing keeping it up in the air, and the heavy mass of metal landed on the ground below, five feet away from them.

 “And I thought I was fast!”
 Impala shouted incredulously but with a great deal of joy.
-“Wheeee-eeew!”
+“Wheee-eeew!”

 “A block of darkness,” remarked Hawkman, “but without the gravity of the one in Israel we just heard about!”

 “Which means there must be some other menace connected with it!”
 Hawkgirl reasoned.

 The trio landed and regarded the all-encompassing darkness.
 “The trouble is,” said Hawkman as he tried to peer into it, “it’s completely black — not a spark of light in it!”

 “Reports say all attempts to shine strong light into it have failed!” said Owlwoman.

 “Then there’s no way anyone can see inside it,” said Hawkgirl.
 “Even an owl can’t see in total darkness!”

 “Not an owl…” said the young Cherokee heroine, grinning, “…but Owlwoman can!”